aspose-email/Aspose.Email-Products/email/en/java/_index.md

      Microsoft Office Automation – Not Needed
     </h2>
     <p>
      Aspose.Email for Java is built using managed code that does not need Microsoft Office or Microsoft Outlook to be installed on the machine to work with emails processing.
 It is a perfect Microsoft Outlook automation alternative in terms of features, security, scalability and speed.
+It's pretty easy to <a href="https://docs.aspose.com/email/java/migration-from-office-automation-to-aspose/">migrate from Office Automation to Aspose</a>.
     </p>
    </div>
   </div>